wjakob/nanobind/docs/typing.rst

        def get(self) -> T:
            return self.value

+   # Based on the typed constructor, MyPy knows that 'x' has type 'Wrapper[int]'
    x = Wrapper(3)

+   # Based on the typed 'Wrapped.get' method, 'y' is inferred to have type 'int'
    y = x.get()

-Note that generic type parameterization doesn't change the underlying type and is not to be confused with C++ template instantiation.
-The feature mainly enables propagating more fine-grained type information through extension code.
+Note that parameterization of a generic type doesn't generate new code or modify its functionality.
+It is not to be confused with C++ template instantiation.
+The feature only exists to propagate fine-grained type information and thereby aid static type checking.

 Similar functionality can also be supported in nanobind-based binding projects.
 This looks as follows: